karfekr/obsidian-persian-calendar/README.md

 	<div>Related to previous versions of the plugin</div>
 </div>

-## <a name="placeholders"></a> Meaningful Placeholders
+## <a name="placeholders"></a> Placeholders
-By inserting the following meaningful placeholders into your note templates, you can include your desired text in the final result.
+By inserting the following placeholders into your note templates, you can include your desired text in the final result.

-By typing `{{}}` you can receive suggestions for choosing your meaningful placeholder.
+By typing `{{}}` you can receive suggestions for choosing your placeholder.

 ### Daily Note Placeholders
 *Only replaced in daily notes.*